Guilda-AI/llm-routing/README.md

    poetry shell
    ```

-5. Run the scripts, e.g.:
+5. Run the main script:
    ```
    python src/openrouter-langchain-agents/main.py
    ```

-7. To exit the program, type 'exit' when prompted for a query.
+6. To exit the program, type 'exit' when prompted for a query.

 Note: Ensure you have set up the necessary API keys for the language models used in the project.
 These should be stored in a `.env` file in the project root directory.